finestnothing/miscNotes/LPIC1_notes/lesson1.md

 - `+m`: Specifies number of minutes to wait
 - `now` or `+0`: immediate execution

-The `message` field is the message sent to all users
+The `message` field is the message sent to all users before shutting down.